In the heart of winter, Europe’s Christmas Markets

 There are plenty of options to choose from – from the Southbank Centre Christmas Market to the Winter Wonderland in Hyde Park.
 Here, you'll get to shop for some last-minute presents while listening to carol singing and sipping on mulled wine.

-Lille’s Christmas Market is one of the largest in Northern France and being so conveniently reached by Eurostar, it has become very popular with the British.
+Lille’s Christmas Market is one of the largest and most popular in Northern France and being so conveniently reached by Eurostar

 The Place Rihour area in the heart of the city is transformed into a winter wonderland, with over 80 wooden chalets and stalls offering festive treats, dominated by the 50-metre high ferris wheel and 18-metre high Christmas tree.